jfuginay/grammarly/SECURITY_CLEANUP_SUMMARY.md

 ### ✅ Verification Complete:
 - No OpenAI API keys (`sk-proj-*`)
 - No Neon database credentials
-- No Supabase project IDs
 - No JWT tokens
 - No hardcoded secrets anywhere

 ### Next Steps for Deployment:
 1. Set up your own database (Neon recommended)
-2. Create your own Supabase project
-3. Get your own OpenAI API key
+2. Get your own OpenAI API key
-4. Set environment variables in Vercel
+3. Set environment variables in Vercel
-5. Follow the setup guides with your own credentials
+4. Follow the setup guides with your own credentials

 **The codebase is now secure and ready for public distribution!**